gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 ## Replicating Mitze et al (2020, PNAS)

 Mitze et al. (2020, PNAS) examine a case study in Germany around the mandatory imposition of face masks in Jena, Germany, on April 6th of 2020.
-They employed this policy event as something of a natural experiment, to estimate the effect of mandatory face mask policies on COVID-19 case rates.
+They employed this policy event as a natural experiment, to estimate the effect of mandatory face mask policies on COVID-19 case rates.
 Interestingly, this setup is also something of an ideal use case for SCM; we have a single treated location (the unit of